pokusio/le-defi/the-broken-list/moloch-dao/README.md

-# Just another one : Moloch "DAO" (Have becaom a Demon hunter...??)
+# Just another one : Moloch "DAO" (Have become a Demon hunter...??)

 Under test, here :